MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/url-tracking-upgraded-urls.md

 The final URL suffix can include tracking parameters that will be appended to the end of your landing page URL.
 We recommend placing tracking parameters that your landing page requires in a final URL suffix so that your customers are always sent to your landing page.

 > [!NOTE]
-> Final URL suffix is now available at the account, campaign, ad group, and keyword level for all customers.
-Final URL suffix is available for ads, ad extensions, and ad group criterions for Phase 2 pilot customers ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 566).
-Later this year the Final URL suffix will be available for ads, ad extensions, and ad group criterions for all customers.
+> Final URL suffix is now available at the account, campaign, ad group, ad group criterion, ad, and keyword level for all customers.
+Final URL suffix is available at the action, price, and sitelink ad extension level for Phase 3 pilot customers ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 636).

 Final URL suffixes defined for lower level entities e.g. ads override those set for higher level entities e.g. campaign.
 For more information, see [Entity Limits](entity-hierarchy-limits.md).